padenot/canvastoy/README.md

 1. ctrl + enter, or touch the canvas on the right to render
 1. goto 1

-You can install as an app, go fullscreen, and restore old versin using the buttons and dropdown.
+You can install it as an app, go fullscreen, and restore old versions using the buttons and the dropdown thingy.

 Once accessed once, the app is cached locally.
 If a new version is available, it will ask you if you want to update.
 This will not affect the saved programs.